-N/A

-Enhanced Instructional Opportunities

-ESSA SECTIONS 3115(e)(1) and 3116

-Describe how the eligible entity will provide enhanced instructional opportunities for immigrant children and youth.

-THIS ESSA PROVISION IS ADDRESSED BELOW:

-N/A

-Title III Programs and Activities

-ESSA SECTIONS 3116(b)(1)

-Describe the effective programs and activities, including language instruction educational programs, proposed to be developed, implemented, and administered under the subgrant that will help English learners increase their English language proficiency and meet the challenging State academic standards.

-THIS ESSA PROVISION IS ADDRESSED BELOW:

-N/A

-English Proficiency and Academic Achievement

-ESSA SECTIONS 3116(b)(2)(A-B)

-Describe how the eligible entity will ensure that elementary schools and secondary schools receiving funds under Subpart 1 assist English learners in:

-- (C) achieving English proficiency based on the State's English language proficiency assessment under Section 1111(b)(2)(G), consistent with the State's long-term goals, as described in Section 1111(c)(4)(A)(ii); and

-- (D) meeting the challenging State academic standards.

-THIS ESSA PROVISION IS ADDRESSED BELOW:

-N/A

-TITLE IV, PART A

-Title IV, Part A Activities and Programs

-ESSA SECTION 4106(e)(1)

-Describe the activities and programming that the LEA, or consortium of such agencies, will carry out under Subpart 1, including a description of:

-- (A) any partnership with an institution of higher education, business, nonprofit organization, community-based organization, or other public or private entity with a demonstrated record of success in implementing activities under this subpart;

-- (B) if applicable, how funds will be used for activities related to supporting well-rounded education under Section 4107:

-- (C) if applicable, how funds will be used for activities related to supporting safe and healthy students under Section 4108:

-- (D) if applicable, how funds will be used for activities related to supporting the effective use of technology in schools under Section 4109: and

-- (E) the program objectives and intended outcomes for activities under Subpart 1, and how the LEA, or consortium of such agencies, will periodically evaluate the effectiveness of the activities carried out under this section based on such objectives and outcomes.

-THIS ESSA PROVISION IS ADDRESSED BELOW:
+- 1. use not less than 20 percent of Title IV, Part A funds to support one or more safe and healthy student activities; - 2. use not less than 20 percent of Title IV, Part A funds to support one or more well-rounded education activities; - use a portion of Title IV, Part A funds to support one or more effective use of technology activities; and a) 15 percent max cap on effective use of technology for purchasing technology infrastructure.

 Under ESSA, Jamestown School District is using Title IV, Part A funds will be used for activities related to supporting a well-rounded education under Section 4107 and supporting safe and healthy students under Section 4108.
 JSD provides and encourages STEAM based activities, supplies and instruction for teachers to enhance and improve student growth and achievement, which also aligns with our LCAP goals and objectives.
 The local Arts Alliance is providing collaboration support for the integration of art into grade level curriculum.
 JSD is increasing field trip opportunities and community guest speaker presentations in career and college preparedness.
 In addition, JSD provides professional development on trauma informed practices, activities, and trainings for both certificated and classified staff to support safe and healthy students.
 Program objectives will be considered in the development of the master schedule, staff development, and included in LCAP development and implementation.
 The intended outcomes are to create a more engaging learning environment for students to excel academically; a safe, respectful learning environment for students to thrive and be available for learning; and to to increase students resiliency to trauma and challenge.
 Activities and effectiveness will be monitored through observation, periodic formal evaluation, and feedback surveys.
 The success of the intended outcomes will be demonstrated through student growth in both academically and social emotionally as recorded on the district universal screening tool.